Lorenzobattistela/crafting-interpreters/notes.md

 ## Chapter 11 - Resolving and binding

-1. Why is it safe to eagerly define the variable bound to a function's name when other variables must wait until after they are initialized before they can be used?
+1. Why is it safe to eagerly define the variable bound to a function's name when other variables must wait until after they are initialized before they can be used? fun foo() {
+  if (itsTuesday) foo();
+}
+The function does call itself inside it's definition.
+But it relies on some initial outer call to kick off the recursion.
+Some outside code must refer to "foo" by name first.
+That can't happen until the function declaration statement itself has finished executing.
+By then, "foo" is fully defined and is safe to use.

 2. How do other languages you know handle local variables that refer to the same name in their initializer, like:
 ```